The Informed Investor

 It can be common for these firms to organize sales contests that reward the advisor who sells the most investment products to their clients.(2) So that sudden recommendation to buy a particular fund or insurance product may have been motivated by their need, not yours.
 This could present a conflict of interest.

-Even if you’re lucky enough to get advisors that strive to remain loyal to you, they still might need to meet set quotas to keep their jobs.
+Even if you are lucky enough to get advisors that strive to remain committed to your best interests, they still might need to meet set quotas to keep their jobs.
 Since performance is judged on sales, they may have no choice but to conform to the firm’s operational demands.

 Thankfully, you have another choice: independent financial advisors.